dk/Prima/README.md

     run Prima;

 , the event loop.
-Start from the following code:
+Start with the following code:

     use Prima qw(Application Buttons);